B13rg/B13rg.github.io/_drafts/application-vs-system.md

 ### Key Properties of Applications

-* User-centric: Focuses on interaction with users
+* User-centric: Focuses on direct interaction with users through GUIs, APIs, CLIs, etc.
 * Task-specific: Often aimed at solving a particular problem
-* Integration focused: Relies on downstream systems (web browser, operating systems, databases) to function
+* External Dependencies: Relies on systems such as web browsers, operating systems, databases, etc. to function.
 * Modular: Often composed of small components such as plugins or libraries that can be updated or replaced.

 ## Systems - Infrastructure at large